regov-enterprise/pop-quiz-fullstack-v1/README.md

 #### Question 1

-A small community has a system that displays residents full biography data and connections.
-The data is populated through an API that fetches information from the database, refines it, and then provide access to various consumers.
-Create an API for this system to meet the following requirements:
+A small community has a system that displays its resident's full biography data and family and friends connection.
+The data is populated through an API that fetches information from the database.
+Create an Web / Mobile App for this system with following requirements:

 1. A user should be able to access the app both on web and mobile devices
 2. The user interface should include easy navigation and how-to-screen
 3. Users should be able to login or register
 4. Users should be able to view their record on the dashboard
-5. The app should have a login strategy and use secured approach
+5. The app should have a login strategy with security
-6. Users should be able to view community news section without login in
+6. Users should be able to view community news section without login into the system
-7. The system should handle error properly and prevent data leakages
+7. The app should handle error properly and prevent data leakages
-8. The system should have a note feature for each logged in user, the note should be able to store draft content and store only after the save button
+8. The app should have a note feature.
+The note should be able to store draft content that is editable anytime before it is saved.

 #### Notes